News

-Avian influenza—which has devastated poultry flocks, wildlife populations and increasingly poses a public health risk—has now ...
+Avian influenza—which has devastated poultry flocks, wildlife populations and increasingly poses a public health risk—has now been confirmed in wild bobcats in New York state.
+In a new study ...

 According to a response to questions on bird flu, the U.S. Department of Agriculture states that avian influenza A viruses can be either low pathogenic or highly pathogenic, Becker said.